Intimacy

 Summary

-Sex toys safely enrich partnered sex when chosen together, started simple, and maintained hygienically.
+Sex toys safely enrich partnered sex when chosen together, started simple, maintained hygienically, and grounded in mutual consent.
+Relying on tools isn't embarrassing; it's proof that you value your relationship.